SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ```

 ### Component List

 While the lists we saw until now are homogeneous in the sense that they all display strings, Spec offers the possibility to display list of presenters.
-It means that elements in the list do not have the same size and can contains other presenters.
+It means that elements in the list do not have the same size and can contain other presenters.

-This lets developers produce advanced user interface such as the one of the report builder of the ModMoose toolsuite shown in Figure *@figModMoose@*.
+This lets developers produce advanced user interfaces such as the one of the report builder of the ModMoose tool suite shown in Figure *@figModMoose@*.

 ![An example of a component list from the ModMoose platform.](figures/mooseQDScreenshot.png width=80&label=figModMoose)